-Afterward, your further step is to gather the right documents for the work permit application.
+Afterward, your further step is to gather the proper documents for the work permit application.

 After reviewing the required documents, you have to fill up the Work Permit Application Form.

-You can download the Work Permit Application from this page.
+You can download the application form from — Canada Work Permit Application Form.

-Next step is to pay the application fee.
+The next step is to pay the application fee.
 In many countries, you can pay a fee in your local currencies.
-For more information visit the official webpage of Canada.ca fee-paying tools from this link.
+For more information, visit the official webpage of Canada.ca at — fee-paying tools.

 Now, your final step is to submit your application.

-If your families members are also applying to you, you should send their applications in one package to the location where your application will be processed (based on their type of application).
+Suppose your family members are also applying to you.
+In that case, you should send their applications in one package to the location where your application will be processed (based on their type of application).

-For more information about where to submit your application, visit the official webpage of Canada.ca from this link.
+For more information about where to submit your application, visit — official webpage of Canada.ca.

-All info on this website is general in nature and should not be considered legal advice.
+All info on this website is general and should not be considered legal advice.